DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 # Slide 8: End

-- Thank you for your time in reviewing our design with us.
-Any questions.
+- On behalf of my team and I, we thank you for your time in reviewing our design with us.
+Any questions?

 # Archive
 - Ordinarily we would have to transmit each character separately and call multiple functions for transmitting numbers.
 The custom print function combines our modular transmit and calculation functions to achieve seamless, clean looking snippets of code to transmit anything from the microcontroller.